How Technology Is Slowly Changing Our Relationships

 The smartphone has given all of us internet in our pockets.
 Most people have mobile phones these days and ready access to the internet whenever they want, making it easier than ever before to always remain in touch regardless of where they are of what they are doing.

 On the downside, the constant access and presence of smartphones have created a somewhat illusion that we are all always available at any time of the day or the night with just a touch of a button.
 This puts an incredible amount of pressure on us with almost no real alone time when we can be genuinely away from our phones.
+How can we even determine technology is slowly changing our relationships when it comes to cel phones?

 It does not matter if we are working from home, or if we are sick or if we are just not in the mood for instant gratification.
 We can never be genuinely resting or relaxing, at least not in the real sense of the word.